What Happened On This Day January 8 In F1 History?

 Maria Teresa de Filippis was an Italian racing driver who made F1 history as the first woman to compete in Formula One.
 Born in Naples, Campania, she broke barriers in a male-dominated sport, debuting in 1958.

 Her first Formula One entry was at the 1958 Monaco Grand Prix, though she did not qualify.
 She made her official start later that year at the 1958 Belgian Grand Prix, where she finished in 10th place, cementing her legacy as a trailblazer in motorsport.
-De Filippis passed away in Scanzorosciate, Lombardy, leaving behind an inspiring legacy for women in racing.
+De Filippis passed away in Scanzorosciate, Lombardy, on this day in 2016, leaving behind an inspiring legacy for women in racing.

 F1 Driver Birthdays 8 January